NagaSolo/06_forked_hpc-tools-genders/DUG/QandA.md

 ## Q1: Where do you typically look for system information/statistics on Linux?

 ### A1:
 I usually use command such as `netstat`, `ifconfig` or just `hostname` depending on what is needed to do with clusters, since currently I am working in deploying a kubernetes clusters.
-The other useful tool is `htop`
+The other useful tool is `htop`, for memory usage, process id.

 ----------------------------------------------------------------------------------------------------------------------------------------